cvxpy/cvxpy/doc/source/examples/applications/interdiction.rst

    P(c, \mathcal{P}) = \log \left( \prod_{j \in \mathcal{P}} p_j \right) = \sum_{j \in \mathcal{P}} \log(p_j) = \sum_{j \in \mathcal{P}} c_j.

 Define :math:`P(c, \mathcal{P}) = -\infty` if :math:`\mathcal{P}` is not
 a valid path from source to sink.
-We do this to implicity encode the constraint that the smuggler's path must be valid.
+We do this to implicitly encode the constraint that the smuggler's path must be valid.

 Min/max game